luminus-framework/luminus/resources/public/md/profiles.md

 Currently, the following profiles are supported

 * +cljs - adds ClojureScript support to the project along with an example
+* +cucumber - a profile for cucumber with clj-webdriver
 * +h2 - adds `models.db` namespace and H2 db dependencies
 * +postgres - adds `models.db` namespace and add PostreSQL dependencies
 * +mysql - adds `models.db` namespace and add MySQL dependencies